 A report published in 2007, “FDA Science and Mission at Risk”, cited the FDA couldn’t fulfill its mission due to such issues as: a weak scientific organizational base and structure, with insufficient capacity and capability, and an inadequate information technology infrastructure.
 Using the CPG is easy and inexpensive to quote, but expensive for the public to present meaningful science to challenge these guides and deprives persons their due process and right to participate in regulation.
 As a result, the FDA, AAFCO and participating states are deciding what the public can and should feed their pets based on administrative policy views, not science or the law- taking away the public’s freedom of food choice.

-In addition to the filings, ANSWERS™, has launched a comprehensive campaign, “Freedom to Feed” at www.freedomtofeed.info, where the public can get involved, sign a petition, and learn more.
+In addition to the filings, ANSWERS™ launched a comprehensive campaign, “Freedom to Feed”, where the public was able to get involved to sign a petition and learn more.